kljensen/yale-class-chat/README.md

   - ~~I can set attributes of a topic:~~
     - ~~title: the title that appears in the UI~~
     - ~~slug: the string in the URL~~
-    - opened_at: the date after which the topic is "writeable" as long as the `open` (or similar) flag is true.
+    - ~~opened_at: the date after which the topic is "writeable" as long as the `open` (or similar) flag is true.~~
-    - closed_at: the date after which the topic is not "writeable"
+    - ~~closed_at: the date after which the topic is not "writeable"~~
     - ~~allow_submissions: boolean indicating that new submissions (or changes to existing submissions) are allowed~~
-    - allow_submission_voting: boolean indicating that submissions
+    - ~~allow_submission_voting: boolean indicating that submissions
       can be voted upon by authorized users.
-If `allow_submission_voting` is true and `allow_submissions` is false, then the topic is effectively in "reviewing" mode: people are voting on submissions.
+If `allow_submission_voting` is true and `allow_submissions` is false, then the topic is effectively in "reviewing" mode: people are voting on submissions.~~
     - submission_limit: integer representing maximum number of submissions per authorized user
-    - allow_comments: boolean indicating that comments on submissions are allowed.
+    - ~~allow_comments: boolean indicating that comments on submissions are allowed.~~
     - sort_order: controls the sort order of submissions.
 Can be by date, votes (ascending, descending), random.
-  - I can toggle the status of a sub-topic
+  - I can toggle the status of a submission
-    - viewable/hidden
+    - viewable/hidden ***I need more clarification on what this does (can submitters and admins still see the submission?)***
 - As an authenticated user
   - I can see the courses to which I have read access.
   - I can submit sub-topics to topics with status Open